nandhinibs1999/imagestorage/README.md

 Image Gallery: Display the uploaded images in a gallery format on the frontend.
 Use JavaScript to fetch and display images dynamically.

+API Gateway: Create RESTful APIs using Amazon API Gateway to expose endpoints for uploading, viewing, and deleting images.
+These APIs will trigger the corresponding Lambda functions.

 Database Integration: Use Amazon DynamoDB to store metadata about the uploaded images, such as the owner's ID, image URL, timestamp, etc. This will facilitate efficient querying and management of images.

 User Permissions: Ensure that users can only view and delete their own images.
+Implement authorization checks in your Lambda functions to enforce these permissions.